frankframework/frank-manual/docs/source/advancedDevelopment/authorization/secrets.rst

 .. literalinclude:: ../../../../srcSteps/Frank2Authentication/v500/docker-compose.yml
    :emphasize-lines: 19, 24, 25

 Property ``credentialFactory.class`` defines what Java class should be used by the Frank!Framework to read credentials.
-Class ``nl.nn.credentialprovider.PropertyFileCredentialFactory`` is the Java class that reads credentials from a properties file.
+Class ``org.frankframework.credentialprovider.PropertyFileCredentialFactory`` is the Java class that reads credentials from a properties file.
 The Frank!Framework also provides other ways to store credentials, for example in the application server.

-Property ``credentialFactory.map.properties`` is only relevant when ``credentialFactory.class=nl.nn.credentialprovider.PropertyFileCredentialFactory`` and specifies the file to read the properties from.
+Property ``credentialFactory.map.properties`` is only relevant when ``credentialFactory.class=org.frankframework.credentialprovider.PropertyFileCredentialFactory`` and specifies the file to read the properties from.
 Properties are read from ``/opt/frank/secrets/credentials.properties`` in this case.
 The shown ``docker-compose.yml`` is only used for development.
 It defines a volume so that some ``credentails.properties`` can be read during development.
 In production, these properties should be configured by the system administrator of the customer's site.
 See :ref:`deploymentCredentials`.

 Here is the ``credentials.properties`` used in this example during development: